-- Keep the traces of the main current paths as short and wide as possible. - ▶ Put the input capacitor as close as possible to VIN pin. - ▶ LX node is with high frequency voltage swing and should be kept at small area.
+- Keep the traces of the main current paths as short and wide as possible. - Put the input capacitor as close as possible to VIN pin. - LX node is with high frequency voltage swing and should be kept at small area.
 Keep analog components away from the LX node to prevent stray capacitive noise pickup. - Connect feedback network behind the output capacitors.
 Keep the loop area small.
-Place the feedback components near the device. - Connect all analog grounds to a common node and then connect the common node to the power ground behind the output capacitors. - ► The AGND pin is suggested to connect to 2nd GND plate through top to 2nd via. - ▶ An example of RT6254A/B PCB layout guide is shown in Figure 8 and Figure 9 for references.
+Place the feedback components near the device. - Connect all analog grounds to a common node and then connect the common node to the power ground behind the output capacitors. - An example of the RT6257A/B PCB layout guide is shown in Figure 10 for references.